 Awarding and Disbursement:

 Graduate students and parents of dependent students are eligible to borrow under the PLUS Loan program up to their Cost of Attendance minus other estimated financial resources.
 The Direct PLUS is a long-term program with a fixed interest rate and is subject to a credit check and approval by the lender.
-Students must be enrolled at least half-time to receive this loan.
+Students must be enrolled at least half-time.

 PLUS loans are disbursed after all requirements are met, but no earlier than 10 days prior to the first day of instruction.
 Any debts owed to the University; including tuition, housing, etc., will be deducted from the PLUS disbursement.
 Any PLUS funds remaining will be refunded to the borrower.